pghillya/Some-Scripting/README.md

 ### With this version, I've made some improvements:
 - slimmer docker image
 - no need to wait on an MTA (sendmail) to start, so it's faster
-- the .xlsx doesn't send properly yet, but that's next on my TODO :)
+- the output.xlsx produced from this script only sends properly if you remove the sample file before building  :)